Cereals High In Dietary Fiber (Dietitian Picks!)

-If you want a cereal that will actually keep you full then you want a cereal that has fiber in it.
-Here is a dietitians list of 20 cereals with high dietary fiber that will help you hit your fiber goals and keep you full all morning long!
+If you want a cereal that will actually keep you full then you want to pick a cereal that has fiber in it.
+Not sure where to start?
+Here is a dietitians list of cereals high in dietary fiber that will help you hit your fiber goals and keep you full all morning long!

 Are you feeling overwhelmed by the cereal aisle of the grocery store?
 With so many options to choose from, it can feel impossible to find a healthy cereal that will nourish your body and actually keep you full.

 Hey, I’m Lauren, I’m a dietitian on a mission to make heathy eating feel easy and doable for you and I’m here to help you with your cereal dilemma.
-While there are a few different nutrients I would look at when choosing a cereal that will keep me full, one of the most important nutrients you want in your cereal is fiber.
+While there are a few different nutrients I would look at when choosing a cereal (such as considering the grams of protein) one of the most important nutrients you want to have in your cereal is fiber.

 What is Dietary Fiber?